SigNoz/signoz.io/docs/roadmap.md

 We are primarily focused on metrics & traces at the moment and a seamless experience between them.

 However, we do have log aggregation in our roadmap.
-But we are waiting for opentelemetry logs to get mature ( it is in alpha at the moment) and plan to support it, as we have native support for opentelemetry the other pieces
+But we are waiting for OpenTelemetry logs to get mature (it is in alpha currently) and plan to support it, as we have native support for OpenTelemetry.

 ### Anomaly detection framework